Matthew Beyondstar Kurbah

 Matthew Beyondstar Kurbah (born 1965) is an Indian politician from Meghalaya.
 He is a member of the Meghalaya Legislative Assembly from Mawphlang Assembly constituency, which is reserved for Scheduled Tribe community, in East Khasi Hills district.
-He won the 2023 Meghalaya Legislative Assembly election representing the United Democratic Party.
+He was first elected in the 2023 Meghalaya Legislative Assembly election representing the United Democratic Party.

 Early life and education

 Kurbah is from Sawlad Marbisu, East Khasi Hills district, Meghalaya.
 He is the son of Shrim Sun.
 He completed his Bachelor of Engineering degree in electrical in 1988 at Dibrugarh University with a first class.
 He is a retired government employee at Meghalaya Energy Corporation Limited and his wife is also in government service at MeECL.

 Career

-Kurbah won from Mawphlang Assembly constituency representing United Democratic Party in the 2023 Meghalaya Legislative Assembly election.
+Kurbah won the Mawphlang Assembly constituency representing the United Democratic Party in the 2023 Meghalaya Legislative Assembly election.
 He polled 6,690 votes and defeated his nearest rival, Auspicious Lyngdoh Mawphlang of the People's Democratic Front, by a margin of 104 votes.